-The Human Factors and Aging Laboratory focuses on understanding the fundamentals of human behavior in the context of technology interactions.
-Our research engages older adults of varying abilities and experiences in projects related to healthcare; design for aging; technology acceptance; aging-in-place; training and instructional support; and human-robot interaction.
-The overall goal of our lab is improving quality of life for older adults.
+The Human Factors and Aging Laboratory is Directed by Wendy Rogers, with support from Assistant Director Megan Nickrent.
+Our research focuses on understanding the fundamentals of human behavior in the context of technology interactions.
+We engage older adults of varying abilities and experiences in our projects related to healthcare; design for aging; technology acceptance; training and instructional support; and human-robot interaction.
+The overall goal of our laboratory is to improve the quality of life for older adults.

 News